What Can Scammers Do if They Steal Your Fingerprints?

 - Fingerprint identification is an almost foolproof secondary identification method.
 If you enable fingerprint ID as part of two-factor authentication (2FA), it makes your accounts especially secure.
 Hackers need both a password and your fingerprint in order to gain access.

 - Fingerprint authentication is simple.
 You’re more likely to use a security measure that’s easy to use.
-Nearly half of people don’t even use a password to lock their phone [*].
+Only 56% of parents use passcodes to lock their mobile devices; 41% have passcodes on their children’s phones [*].

 Fingerprints aren’t the only physical attribute you can use for biometric identification.
 You can also use facial recognition, iris scans, and in some cases, physical behaviors — like how you move or talk.